 # add a new remote repository connection git remote add origin https://github.com/USER/rwe_study.git git branch -M main git push -u origin main

+Tags, as described in Section 3.5.3, need to be separately pushed, e.g.,

+git push origin v2.0

-This step is not needed if the intention of a researcher is just to keep track of local changes and there is no wish to share code, collaborate with others or work across different systems.
+In summary, git push is not needed if the intention of a researcher is just to keep track of local changes and there is no wish to share code, collaborate with others or work across different systems.
 However, most of the times researchers use Git particularly for the purpose of collaborating on a project as depicted in Figure 5.

-3.6.2 Synchronize remote to local (pull)

-In case collaborators have also made modification to their local files and pushed them to the remote repository, these changes can be easily synchronized with our local copy via the pull command.

-# pull remote repository version of code to local git pull

-Occasionally it can occur that two collaborators made conflicting changes to the same file or even to the same line of code.
-While Git is generally good at automatically integrating (merging) new changes, Git will notify the user to resolve a major conflict by editing the conflicting file if Git cannot automatically determine what is correct (e.g., if one collaborator has made changes to a line of code and the other completely deleted it).

 3.7 Tracking changes

 One of the main motivations to adhere to this workflow is that in return we get rewarded with a detailed audit trail of changes made to our study files.
 Probably the best way to visualize and track changes is by browsing the commit history on the remote repository.
-Figure 6 illustrates this for the example commit we have previously performed in Section 3.5.1.
+Figure 6 illustrates this for the example commit we have previously performed in Section 3.5.2.
 A similar view for uncommitted changes in the RStudio GUI is also provided in Figure 4.